The mechanism of electrical conduction in glassy semiconductors: Lg Estimates

-We point out a great deal of variability in the experimental data, among distinct groups, especially for materials with larger gaps.
-The conductivity in the latter materials becomes rather low below $T_g$ and, thus, may display greater sensitivity to detailed preparation.
-Bobb et al.~\cite{Bobb1975techreport-Supple} state that ``silver readily diffuses inside the sample lowering the resistivity.''
-Seager and Quinn~\cite{SeagerQuinn-Supple} state to the contrary while, at the same time, reporting substantially higher conductivities in the As$_2$S$_3$ glass, as does Borisova~\cite{Borisova1981}.
-The latter author reports many systems whose $\sigma(T)$ exhibits a visible jump in the derivative near the glass transition.
-Most of these systems, including phosphorus chalcogenides and various non-stoichiometric selenides appear to be chemicallly unstable, however, nor could we find descriptions of sample preparation.
-Neither of the $\sigma(T)$ references we found contained information on the quenching rate used to make the respective glass.
-The present estimates suggest the samples had been aged, consistent with Bobb et al.s~\cite{Bobb1975techreport-Supple} statement that the sample had been acquired from elsewhere.
-To summarize, the present discussion that systems most suitable for testing the present picture should (a) be stable against ordering or separation; (b) exhibit little interaction with the electrode material; (c) desirably have a gap no too large so make it easier to measure the conductivity.
+Conductivity data consistent with a jump in the apparent activation energy are available for many systems, see for instance Ref.~\cite{Borisova1981-sup}.
+Many of these systems, including phosphorus chalcogenides and various non-stoichiometric selenides appear to be chemicallly unstable, however, nor could we find descriptions of sample preparation.
+None of the $\sigma(T)$ references we have found contained information on the quenching rate used to make the respective glass either.
+The present estimates suggest the samples had been aged, as we point out in the main text.
+This is consistent with Bobb et al.s~\cite{Bobb1975techreport-sup} statement that the sample had been acquired from elsewhere.
+To summarize, the present discussion that systems most suitable for testing the present picture should (a) be stable against ordering or separation; (b) exhibit little interaction with the electrode material; (c) desirably have a gap not too large so as to make it easier to measure the conductivity.

-A separate, {\em calorimetric} study due to Eastel et al.~\cite{doi:10.1111/j.1151-2916.1977.tb15488.x-Supple} does report a range of preparation protocols.
-We replot their heat capacity data per stoichiometric unit in \cref{Fig:Cp_HeatCoolAll}, where we also provide smooth fits.
-The fits employ ad hoc functional forms.
+We proceed next to the calorimetry.
+A separate, exclusively calorimetric study due to Eastel et al.~\cite{doi:10.1111/j.1151-2916.1977.tb15488.x-sup} reports a range of preparation protocols for As$_2$Se$_3$.
+We replot their heat capacity data per stoichiometric unit in Fig.~\ref{Fig:Cp_HeatCoolAll}.
+For typographical convenience, we drop the ``$\Delta$'' in the notation for the excess heat capacity $\Delta C_p$ of the liquid relative to the crystal.
+In the same figure, we also provide smooth fits that employ ad hoc functional forms.
 For heating (solid lines), we have:

 where the trial function is given by